AdobeDocs/experience-manager-65.de-DE/help/assets/check-out-and-submit-assets.md

    Sie können das Asset auch mit Anmerkungen versehen oder es veröffentlichen.

 1. Wählen Sie das bearbeitete Asset in der [!DNL Assets] Benutzeroberfläche aus und klicken Sie in der Symbolleiste auf **[!UICONTROL Checkin]** .
-Das geänderte Asset wird in Assets eingecheckt und steht anderen Benutzern zur Bearbeitung zur Verfügung.
+The modified asset is checked in to [!DNL Assets] and is available to other users for editing.

 ## Forced check in {#forced-check-in}

 Administratoren können von anderen Benutzern ausgecheckte Assets einchecken.

-1. Melden Sie sich bei Assets als Administrator an.
+1. Log in to [!DNL Assets] as an administrator.
-1. Wählen Sie in der Assets-Benutzeroberfläche ein bzw. mehrere Assets, das bzw. die von anderen Benutzern ausgecheckt wurde(n).
+1. From the [!DNL Assets] user interface select one or more assets that have been checked out by other users.

    ![chlimage_1-476](assets/chlimage_1-476.png)